SPECIAL REPORT-Pro-Trump conspiracy theorists hound election officials out of office | Politics

 “You just feel like you’re fighting for your life,” she said.
 Other election officials reported similar troubles in Nevada, a state central to Republicans’ hopes to retake the evenly split U.S. Senate in November’s midterm elections.
 Aubrey Rowlatt, the clerk in Carson City, plans to leave at the end of her term in December after serving eight years as an election official.
 She told Reuters the “burnout” and harassment from election deniers was “exhausting.”

 “It’s hard to keep going,” she said, “because you know what’s coming on the other side of the election – more nastiness.”
-UNCLE BEN FRANKLIN
+BENJAMIN FRANKLIN AND WYATT EARP

 Beadles says he has “zero political aspirations.”
 But he’s been accumulating political power since moving to Nevada in 2019 from Lodi, California, where he made an unsuccessful run for Congress in 2010.
 He also amassed a fortune in cryptocurrency while working in construction, real-estate and software development.
 Soon after arriving in Reno, he and his family went on a real-estate spending spree, purchasing 26 properties in Washoe County for nearly $10.2 million since 2020, including a $1.6 million home in the Sierra foothills, according to county property records.